yashu1wwww/AutoCreateGmailAccount/README.md

 https://youtu.be/c9MAJpax5R0

-Replace day,year,gender and phone no in 133 line..
+Replace date,month and required from 113 line...

 Download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.